agiliteam-planner/agiliteam-back-end/README.md

 ### AgiliTeam Back-End

 The back-end of the AgiliTeam MERN stack.
-Includes three Schemas and Controllers for Tasks, Users, and Messages.
+Includes four Schemas and Controllers for Tasks, Users, Settings, and Messages.